techidaily/site-phone-solutions/source/_posts/in-2024-prevent-cross-site-tracking-on-realme-12-5g-and-browser-drfone-by-drfone-virtual-android.md

 ![set a mock location](https://www.virtuallocation.com/images/vpna/vpna-fake-gps-3.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### **Step 2: Make VPNa Fake GPS as the default mock location app**

 Now, you can just go to the Play Store and download the VPNa Fake GPS Location app on your device.
 After the app is installed, you can just go to its Developer Options again and set it as a default mock location app.